FMIA Week 15: Nick Foles Can’t Nap, And The Eagles Have Re-Awakened

 10. I think these are my other thoughts of the week:

 a.
-Story of the Week (and it’s not close): The Washington Post’s Eli Zaslow, six years after the Newtown horror, on the life of one forever altered family.
+Story of the Week (and it’s not close): The Washington Post’s Eli Saslow, six years after the Newtown horror, on the life of one forever altered family.

 b.
 The excruciating detail makes this a tough read.
 But it’s important too, to realize how such a senseless and horrific tragedy affects people for years and years.